Bethan John: Storyteller, multimedia journalist & researcher

-In recognition of this work, Bethan was made honorary member of The Explorers Club in 2021 and in the same year won the Scientific Exploration Society Explorer Award for Inspirational & Scientific Trailblazing.
+In recognition of this work, Bethan was made an honorary member of The Explorers Club in 2021 and in the same year won the Scientific Exploration Society Explorer Award for Inspirational & Scientific Trailblazing.

 Documentary films